Margherita Piazzola Beloch: Scientific work

 Her main scientific interests were in algebraic geometry, algebraic topology and photogrammetry.

-After her thesis, she worked on classification of algebraic surfaces studying the configurations of lines that could lie on surfaces.
+After her thesis, she worked on the classification of algebraic surfaces by studying the configurations of lines that could lie on surfaces.
 The next step was to study rational curves lying on surfaces and in this framework Beloch obtained the following important result: "Hyperelliptic surfaces of rank 2 are characterised by having 16 rational curves."

-Beloch also made some contributions to the theory of skew algebraic curves.
+Beloch also made contributions to the theory of skew algebraic curves.
 She continued working on topological properties of algebraic curves either planar or lying on ruled or cubic surfaces for most of her life, writing about a dozen papers on these subjects.

 Around 1940 Beloch become more and more interested in photogrammetry and the application of mathematics, and in particular algebraic geometry, to it.
 She is also known for her contribution to the mathematics of paper folding: In particular she seems to have been the first to formalise an origami move which allows, when possible, to construct by paper folding the common tangents to two parabolas.
 As a consequence she showed how to extract cubic roots by paper folding, something that is impossible to do by ruler and compass.
 The move she used has been called the Beloch fold.